joeavanzato/LogBoost/README.md

 ### Example Usage
 ```
 log2geo.exe -logdir logs -api XXX
+log2geo.exe -logdir input -jsoncol data -ipcol client -fullparse : Parse CSVs located in 'input' and look for JSON data within a column named data to expand - also look for a column named 'client' to use for detecting an IP address
+log2geo.exe -logdir input -jsoncol data -fullparse -regex : Expand JSON column named 'data' and regex entire line of data for an IP address to enrich
 log2geo.exe -buildti : Initialize/build the indicator database - should only be required once to build threats.db
 log2geo.exe -updateti : Use to download and ingest indicator feed updates
 log2geo.exe -logdir C:\logs -dns -useti -ipcol ipaddress : Parse the logs present in C:\logs and, use DNS to lookup domains on detected IPs and also use the indicator database - look for IPs in column named 'ipaddress'